erd0s/shit-typing-counter/README.md

 # Shit Typing Counter

 Logs all your keystrokes and outputs your rate of hitting backspace or delete.
+For OSX.

 ## Usage